 Business, Marketing and Information Technology

-Business and Marketing Education prepares students for postsecondary success, careers in business, economically literate citizenship, and life-long learning.
+Business, Marketing and Information Technology programs prepare students for postsecondary success, careers in business, economically literate citizenship, and lifelong learning.
 Students gain access to business knowledge, technology skills, and the career advancement skills necessary to participate as productive workers and citizens in a global society.

-But success in the 21st century requires more than content mastery.
-Business Education students develop skills including critical thinking, decision-making, human relations, self-management, teamwork, leadership, interpersonal relationships, value and dignity of work, and consideration of ethical issues.
+Business education programs play a prominent role in developing the knowledge, skills, and attitudes necessary for career and college readiness—preparing students for the workforce and/or college.
+Success in the 21st century requires more than content mastery.
+Business, Marketing, and Information Technology students develop skills including critical thinking, decision-making, human relations, self-management, teamwork, leadership, interpersonal relationships, value and dignity of work, and consideration of ethical issues.

 - Business Administration